openstack/charm-deployment-guide/deploy-guide/source/app-hardware-offload.rst

 .. note::

-   Use of VF-LAG halfs the offloaded port capacity of the card and as such VF representor port configuration should only be made on the first network port on the card.
+   Use of VF-LAG reduces the offloaded port capacity of the card by 50%.

 Charm configuration
 ~~~~~~~~~~~~~~~~~~~